Suspend & Approval / Prompts

 For the sake of the example, we made this flow simple with a manual trigger.
 Two input were used: "User email" and "Order number", both strings.

-Then, we picked an approval step on the Hub to Ask channel for approval on Slack.
+Then, we picked an approval step on the Hub to Request Interactive Slack Approval.
 With inputs:

 - "channel": Slack channel to publish message, as string.